notsag-dev/tricks-htb/README.md

 ### exiftool to get files metadata
 Use: `exiftool {{filename}}`
 Note that browsers sometimes squash some metadata when downloading files, so download them using `wget` instead.

+### Use book.hacktricks.xyz
+Great resource, do check out when Duckduckgoing.